apache/couchdb-documentation/src/replication/conflicts.rst

 Git
 ---

 `Git`_ is a well-known distributed source control system.
-Like Unison, git deals with files.
-However, git considers the state of a whole set of files as a single object, the "tree".
+Like Unison, Git deals with files.
+However, Git considers the state of a whole set of files as a single object, the "tree".
 Whenever you save an update, you create a "commit" which points to both the updated tree and the previous commit(s), which in turn point to the previous tree(s).
 You therefore have a full history of all the states of